Scam versus scam politics stalls India's reform agenda

 Since the monsoon sitting of parliament began on Tuesday, the ruling Bharatiya Janata Party (BJP) and the main opposition Congress party have been trying to outdo each other with accusations of who is the most corrupt.

-While the strategy is meant to blunt allegations of impropriety leveled against Prime Minister Narendra Modi’s party and ministers, it has paralyzed the new session of parliament, casting doubts on the fate of a landmark tax reform.
+While the strategy is meant to blunt allegations of impropriety levelled against Prime Minister Narendra Modi’s party and ministers, it has paralysed the new session of parliament, casting doubts on the fate of a landmark tax reform.

 The passage of the measure should pave the way for the biggest overhaul of taxes since independence in 1947 and reassure investors who are growing impatient with the slow pace of economic reforms.